Guardians of the Galaxy (2014)

 directed by James Gunn

-Guardians of the Galaxy continues Marvel Comics’ takeover of the box office with its tale of five misfit miscreants – Misfit Miscreants is now the name of my new band – who band together to thwart the evil plans for world (universe?) domination by Ronan the Accuser, a supervillain that blah, blah, blah.
+Guardians of the Galaxy continues Marvel Comics’ takeover of the box office with the tale of five misfit miscreants – Misfit Miscreants is the name of my new band – who band together to thwart the plans for world (universe?) domination by Ronan the Accuser (Lee Pace), a supervillain that blah, blah, blah.
 The plot doesn’t matter much in this type of film, and that’s fine.
-Director James Gunn smartly goes for laughs and self-deprecating humor, focusing more on characters interactions.
-He adds pop culture references and a retro soundtrack that includes Blue Swede’s way cool cover of Hooked on a Feeling (1974).
-But as I watched, I never got fully vested in these outcasts who learn to become a family by kicking evil in the ass.
-I just couldn’t help but think about other films and TV series who have done it better.
+Director James Gunn smartly goes for laughs, pop culture references, and a retro soundtrack that includes Blue Swede’s way cool cover of Hooked on a Feeling (1974).
+But as I watched, I just couldn’t help but think about other films and TV series that have done it better.
 Hell, everything by Joss Whedon pretty much falls in this category, from Buffy the Vampire Slayer (1997-2003) to The Avengers (2012).
-In fact, Guardians of the Galaxy borrows much – if not all – of its shtick from Whedon’s own short-lived 2002 series Firefly… and that’s an issue for me.
+In fact, Guardians of the Galaxy borrows much of its shtick from Whedon’s own short-lived 2002 series Firefly… and that’s an issue for me.

-I did think Groot, the CG man-tree creature voiced by Vin Diesel, was pretty adorable.
+I did think Groot, the CG man-tree creature voiced by Vin Diesel, was pretty cool.
 Does that get me any points?